 Paying for your auto insurance premium is a little bit different than paying for your other monthly bills.
 You should likely give priority to your insurance payments whenever possible.
-Different insurance companies are harsher than others in regards to late payments.
+Different insurance companies are harsher than others in regard to late payments.
 Some insurance companies might cancel your policy after just a day or two when they realize that they never received a payment from you.
 Other insurance companies are a little bit more lenient.
 They will give you a period of time to make the insurance payment before it is considered late.

 What Happens If an Insurance Company Cancels My Policy Due to a Late Payment?

-Unfortunately, it is not good news if an insurance company cancels your policy because of a late payment.
+Unfortunately, it is not good news if an insurance company cancels your policy because of late payment.
 If you make a late payment or don’t make one at all and your insurance policy is canceled, you likely will not be able to get your policy reinstated.
 The insurance company will also note this on your record.
 This means that you’re likely going to be forced to pay higher insurance premiums in the future.
 Your insurance premium is solely based on the amount of risk that you carry.
 Someone who is known for not making their insurance payments on time definitely carries a higher risk.
 Much higher than someone who is known for making their insurance payments on time, each and every time.

 Is There a Grace Period for Late Payments?